These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 6. Limitation of Liability regarding the use of the Software

-Eperoto’s liability for any and all loss or damages caused due to negligence or breach of contract on Eperoto’s part, or due to the use or inability to use the Software are, for each calendar year, limited to the fees paid by the User during the 12 months’ period prior to the time when the damage(s) occurred.
+Eperoto’s liability for loss or damages caused due to negligence or breach of contract on Eperoto’s part, or due to the use or inability to use the Software are, for each calendar year, limited to the fees paid by the User during the 12 months’ period prior to the time when the damage(s) occurred.

 Eperoto’s liability for damages caused by Third-Party Applications shall never exceed the amount Eperoto is entitled to reclaim from the Third-Party Application provider(s).